 View attachment information of records in the list view of Console

-Activity feed now includes tab for configuration items
+Activity feed now includes a tab for configuration items

 Now you don’t have to go down to Details to work with linked configuration items!
 They are accessible from the same place the Activity Feed is.